Electric Thermal Storage

 co-op's off-peak times to heat up the brick.
 The stored heat is then released

 throughout the day.
-Because the heaters use electricity off-peak, you get a 40
+Because the heaters use electricity off-peak, you receive a

 ETS is a great replacement for kerosene and fuel oil space heaters and for wood

 stoves.
 Many members also use them to supplement their existing electric